Truck Driver Training Requirements in Oklahoma

 Any trucking company that hires a new driver is expected to reasonably check the driver’s background and driving history and continue to do so throughout the driver’s employment with the company, according to federal law.

-Under a legal theory called “vicarious liability,” any harm done by an employee can be the responsibility of the employer if the employer “knew or reasonably should have known” that the employee was at risk of performing such an act.
-For instance, if a driver was known to have a blood pressure problem when hired, and the company did not insist on a medical exam, then if that driver had a stroke while driving and caused an accident, the company could be held liable.
+Under a legal theory called “vicarious liability,” any harm done by an employee can be the employer’s responsibility if the employer “knew or reasonably should have known” that the employee was at risk of performing such an act.
+For instance, if a driver was known to have a blood pressure problem when hired, and the company did not insist on a medical exam, the company could be held liable if that driver had a stroke while driving and caused an accident.

-Having this type of information can be critical for your case when you and your attorney are determining who is at fault and who you should be filing your claim against.
+This type of information can be critical for your case when you and your attorney determine who is at fault and who you should be filing your claim against.
 Your attorney will use this evidence to show that the driver’s employer knew the driver’s status before the driver went out on the road.
-This is why all information that can be gathered at the scene is so critical and why legal assistance is a must in any personal injury case.
+This is why all information gathered at the scene is critical, and legal assistance is necessary in any personal injury case.

 Contact Us Today

-If you have been injured in an accident involving a commercial vehicle, you need a skilled Oklahoma City truck accident attorney.
+If you have been injured in a commercial vehicle accident, you need a skilled Oklahoma City truck accident attorney.
 Contact the Abel Law Firm at (405) 239-7046 and let us review the facts about the driver, the company, and any other relevant information.
 We may be able to find details that will help you get all the compensation you deserve.